 Tularemia: Clinical Manifestations

 1. Ulceroglandular is the most common presentation.
-There is a skin ulcer at the entry site and enlarged lymph glands in the armpit or groin.
+A skin ulcer at the entry site and enlarged lymph glands in the armpit or groin.

 3. Oculoglandular occurs when the organism enters the eye.